Marcin-Migdal/Munchkin-server/README.md

 - Lastly you have to open mysql workbench.
 - Start your local server and create a database for the server to work with<br />
 you will do that by using this sql statement `CREATE DATABASE munchkin_app` in the query that opened after starting your mysql server.
-## Now you can start munchkin server
+## Now you can start munchtrack server